-My motto “IF YOU CAN DREAM IT YOU CAN DO IT” shows that my creativity can only be translated into doing something.
+With my motto “IF YOU CAN DREAM IT YOU CAN DO IT” I am empowering people with no specific skills to go through an innovation process with me.
+In this proces I help people translate their superpowers into doing something.
 Now I keep on doing something and I believe that I can empower you to find your inner purpose and start doing what you really care about, for the rest of your life.

 Please take a look at my resume to see what I have been working on and check out the projects below to start exploring your life-journey.

 I started with Can-Do Productions in 2012 as a side-project for the study Advanced Business Creation (a bachelor study that combines Creativity and Strategy classes to come towards one of the ten types of innovation).

 I wanted to share what I explored, some of the most advanced technology and trends that I found were not known by 90% of the people around me.
 As an innovator, you need to start at “What is happening now globally” to look at “which path is has evolved from the start” and “to forecast what it will look like in the next 5-50 years”.
 Once you become an expert in trendwatching you can also explain “Why things are happening the way they do”, you will have a broader understanding of people and the systems people created and how the world shifted from a scarcity era (the era of atoms) to an abundance era (the era of bits).